Drop Ship Lifestyle Course Overview

 - Digital Marketing

 - Affiliate Marketing

-With a lot of dedication and hard work, your chances at success are much better than the guys who just want to make a quick buck.
-So if you really go balls-to-the-walls, all-in, with a succeed-or-die-trying attitude, then you can make some money from all four of them.
-(Some more than others though...)
+If you're dedicated and put in a lot of hard work, your chances at success are much better than the next guy who half asses a few things to make a quick buck.
+So if you really go balls-to-the-walls, all-in, with a succeed-or-die-trying attitude, then you can make money from any of those four methods.
+(Some will make you more than others though...)

-- That you are not looking for a get rich quick scheme, pie-in-the-sky business model that is not sustainable.
+- You're not looking for a get rich quick, pie-in-the-sky business model that is not sustainable.

 - You want to change your life.
 Permanently.

 - The goal is to work smarter, not harder.

 Local Lead Generation

 You're always having to find new products.
 Then there's running, checking, killing, or scaling your ads.
 Then you add managing shipping to customers etc and ugh...

 Hard work at the start